List of Star Trek: Picard characters: Elnor

 Elnor (portrayed by Evan Evagora) is a Romulan refugee, who was relocated from Picard's efforts 14 years prior.
 He is an expert in hand-to-hand combat and is fiercely loyal to Picard.
-He has been raised never to lie.
+He was raised from a young boy by the sisters of the Quat Milat.
+Because of their core tenet of absolute candor, he is trained never to lie.
 In the first season, he pledges to support Picard, and then briefly supports Hugh when Picard and Soji escape from the Artifact.
 He joins Starfleet Academy and is a cadet in season 2.
+Elnor as a child 14 years prior is portrayed by Ian Nunney.

 Star Trek franchise characters

 The actors from the Star Trek franchise who have made appearances in the series.
 Some of the major ones are billed as special guest stars.